dynamsoft-docs/barcode-reader-docs/programming/c/user-guide.md

 2. Add a new source file named `DBRCSample.c` into the project.

 #### For Linux/ARM/Mac
-1. Create a new source file named `DBRCSample.c` and place it into the folder `/home/dynamsoft/Downloads/DynamsoftBarcodeReader/Samples`.
+1. Create a new source file named `DBRCSample.c` and place it into the folder `[INSTALLATION FOLDER]/Samples`.

 ### Include the Library